3 new iPhones are rumored to be announced in September

 The best phones you can buy right now: These are the phones CNET recommends

-Discuss: New 2018 iPhone, iPhone X Plus, iPhone 9: All the rumors on release date, prices, specs
+Discuss: New 2018 iPhone, iPhone X Plus, iPhone 9: All the rumors on prices, specs, release date

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.